Reduce the Risk of Contamination in Ultrasound-Guided Procedures

 SSIs contribute the most (33.7%) overall costs to the $9.8 billion total, while CLABSI incidents are the highest infection cost on a per-case basis at $45,8141.

-3) To address the public safety risk, the Centers for Medicare & Medicaid Services (CMS) tie a facility’s prevention of HAIs to reimbursement policy.
-As such, The Joint Commission (TJC) focuses heavily on infection prevention as part of the organization’s Hospital National Patient Safety Goals (NPSG) for accreditation.
+3) To address the public safety risk, the Centers for Medicare & Medicaid Services (CMS) tie a facility's prevention of HAIs to the reimbursement policy.
+As such, The Joint Commission (TJC) focuses heavily on infection prevention as part of the organization's Hospital National Patient Safety Goals (NPSG) for accreditation.

 For instance, NPSG 07.04.01 states "Use proven guidelines to prevent infection of the blood from central lines2."

 In addition to the costs of treating patients who acquire a nosocomial infection, health care facilities can't afford to not meet the infection prevention requirements of TJC - or else they may face significant reimbursement implications.

 Protecting patients and reducing costs through infection prevention is critical.
 So, what else can your facility do?

 Let's think in terms of the most expensive per-case infection, as stated in the 2013 JAMA study: central line-associated bloodstream infections (CLABSI).
 The Joint Commission's Hospital Accreditation Program provides guidance to help reduce healthcare-acquired infections during short- and long-term central venous catheters (CVC) and peripherally inserted central catheter (PICC) lines.
 NPSG 07.04.01 outlines several key practices to lower the risk of CLABSIs, including one in particular: